influxdata/telegraf/plugins/aggregators/quantile/README.md

 can be controlled by the `compression` setting where smaller values result in higher performance but less accuracy.

-Due to its incremental nature, this approximator can handle large numbers of samples efficiently.
+Due to its incremental nature, this algorithm can handle large numbers of samples efficiently.
 It is recommended for applications where exact quantile calculation isn't required.